ibm-cloud-docs/openshift/cluster-create-vpc-gen2.md

     :   Enter the worker node flavor that you want to use.
 The flavor determines the amount of virtual CPU, memory, and disk space that is set up in each worker node and made available to your apps.
 VPC worker nodes can be created as virtual machines on shared infrastructure only.
 Bare metal or software-defined storage machines are not supported.
 For more information, see [Planning your worker node setup](/docs/openshift?topic=openshift-planning_worker_nodes).
 To view available flavors, first list available VPC zones with `ibmcloud oc zone ls --provider vpc-gen2`, and then use the zone to list supported flavors by running `ibmcloud oc flavors --zone <VPC_zone> --provider vpc-gen2`.
 After you create your cluster, you can add different flavors by adding a worker node or worker pool to the cluster.

     `--version 4.14_openshift`
-    :   VPC clusters are supported for {{site.data.keyword.redhat_openshift_notm}} version 4 only.
+    :   The {{site.data.keyword.redhat_openshift_notm}} version for the cluster master node.
+To see available versions, run `ibmcloud oc versions`.

     `--cos-instance <cos_CRN>`
     :   Include the CRN ID of a standard {{site.data.keyword.cos_full_notm}} instance to back up the internal registry of your cluster.
 To list the CRN of existing instances, run `ibmcloud resource service-instances --long` and find the **ID** of your object storage instance.
 To create a standard object storage instance, run `ibmcloud resource service-instance-create <name> cloud-object-storage standard global` and note its **ID**.

     `--workers <number>`
-    :   Specify at least 2 worker nodes to include in the cluster.
-For more information, see [What is the smallest size cluster that I can make?](/docs/openshift?topic=openshift-faqs#smallest_cluster).
-This value is optional.
+    :   Specify the number of worker nodes to include in the cluster.
+If you don't specify this option, a cluster with the minimum value of 1 is created.

     `--operating-system REDHAT_8_64|RHCOS`
 :   Optional.
 The operating system of the worker nodes in your cluster.
 For a list of available operating sysems by cluster version, see the [{{site.data.keyword.openshiftshort}} version information](/docs/openshift?topic=openshift-openshift_versions).
 If no option is specified, the default operating system that corresponds to the cluster version is used.